 To Proceed to the Junior/Senior Level

-To continue to the junior and senior level of the program, a student must have an overall GPA of 3.5 or 3.75 in honors classes after taking 9 hours of honors classes and submit an outline of future honors plans.
-The total program has approximately two hundred students.
+To continue to the junior and senior level of the program, a student must have an overall GPA of 3.5 or 3.75 in honors classes after taking nine hours of honors classes and submit an outline of future honors plans.
+The total program has approximately 200 students.
 Successful completion of the program is highlighted at an Honors Convocation and by the presentation of a special Honors Degree diploma at graduation.
 Honors courses are designated on the transcript.

 - To qualify for the Honors Scholars Program, students must have a composite ACT score of 28, SAT score of 1240 or a high school GPA of 3.8 or higher.